 To help journalism students broaden their storytelling skills and to promote greater inclusion in newsrooms, the University of Notre Dame, with support from the McCormick Foundation, is creating in May 2020 a new professional development program for collegiate journalists called “The Notre Dame Journalism, Ethics, and Democracy Institute” (JED Institute) — a conceptual and practical immersion into the ethical issues facing contemporary journalism.

-Up to seven students selected from a national pool of applicants will take part in an 11-week training and internship program.
+Student journalists selected from a national pool of applicants will take part in an 11-week training and internship program.
 During the first week of the program, students will participate in training seminars with professional reporters and editors.
 Once that portion of the program concludes, students will continue their development at a paid, 10-week summer internship in newsrooms around the country, including The Chicago Tribune, The Houston Chronicle, The Los Angeles Times, The Boston Globe, The Miami Herald, The Dallas Morning News, and The Tampa Bay Times.

 To help address the journalism industry’s persistent challenge of recruiting and retaining journalists from under-represented communities, the Institute is specifically designed for three groups of participants: